PartialLight/BallisticNG-VanillaPlus-HUD/README.md

 18. Cockpit Camera Adjust for 2280: Users can choose to raise the position of the cockpit camera to be more similar to 2159 in 2280.
 19. Cockpit Mesh Adjust: Users can choose whether to have the cockpit interior or the ship's nose/forward hull visible when using the cockpit camera in any physics mode.
 20. (EXPERIMENTAL\) Alternate Camera Modes for 2280: Users can choose to have the camera's tilt lock to world up (similar to 2159 camera behavior\) in 2280 except when on maglock or no-tilt-lock surfaces, or orientate to the track surface at all times (similar to Floorhugger\).
 21. Extra Warnings: Users can choose to receive visual warnings when it's the final lap of a race, when an enemy Tremor is active, or when a Hunter missile is active.
+For Survival and Upsurge, users have the choice of receiving visual alerts for when the current zone being progressed through is considered perfect (Survival-specific\), when the amount of zones possessed by an Upsurge ship is at the max (Upsurge-specific\), and when the Upsurge zone target is within reach (Upsurge-specific\).
 22. Overtake Radar: Wipeout HD inspired proximity warning, shows you how far ahead you are of the ship behind you.
 If in last place, instead shows how close you are to the ship in the next position.
 23. Skip Song Backward: You can now play the previous song in-game without having to pause!
+24. Position Counter Colors: The position counter will now change color based on your position in a race; Red for last place, bronze for third place, silver for second place, and gold for first place.
+25. Zone colors for Survival/Upsurge HUD elements: Users can choose to have the colors of the current zone apply to parts of the HUD, adding some visual flair without significant decreases in HUD readability (only tested with default survival/virtual palettes\).